COSINEGUI-SLU/COSINEGUI/README.md

 #Run Text To CSV converter to convert your text files to CSV
 Uplaod the CSV files to the COSINEGUI App.

+Test the COSine GUI Application using Experimental and Predicted Test Files Containing Reference Compounds.